DeadMuLker/HotKey-Macro/README.md

 # Caution
 If you set the interval delay too long, even though you pressed the macro status to stop, the macro will not stop immediately.
-Because the macro stop check statements are placed after the interval delay. so, make the delay short. (recommend 0.01s)
+Because the macro stop check statements are placed after the interval delay. so, **make the delay short (recommend 0.01s).
+And please make sure that the hot key list and key list not to duplicate.**

 # Save and Load
 This macro support save and load options, and the file extension is `.mco`.